Last updated on

 The historical backdrop of Coombe Abbey will provide the musical build up to Coventry being crowned City of Culture 2021.
 The offering will be as diverse as the local area with acts running through funk, soul, disco, indie and pop music over a two-day event brought to life by live events company Midlive Entertainment.

 Saturday August 3rd will see The Libertines headline the main stage in what is their first gig to be announced for 2019.
 Support comes from singer-songwriter Tom Grennan, Scouse indie boys Circa Waves, Sheffield’s Reverend & The Makers, and Joe Carnall/Matt Helders side project, Good Cop, Bad Cop.
 The Futureheads are also set to make an appearance.
 Coventry will be represented by some local unsigned talent, with Athens, Candid and BLVFF also playing the main stage.

-Over in The Big Top will be Crystal Waters will headline with further artists to be confirmed, including a headline act to be announced in the near future.
-Local support on The Big Top will be provided by Craig & Grant Gordon, Jamie Ward and Jake Edgar & Daniel Brooks & James Wheeler.
+Over in The Big Top will be Faithless and Crystal Waters, with local support provided by Craig & Grant Gordon, Jamie Ward and Jake Edgar & Daniel Brooks & James Wheeler.

 The Big Top will play host to Crazy P Soundsystem and Joey Negro.
 There will also be Raver Tots, a child’s disco for those aged between five and 12.

 The event will take place at Coombe Abbey in Coventry on the weekend of August 3rd and 4th.

 Tickets for Coombe Weekender can be purchased here.

 Like this?
 Try these…